Teach English in Taiwan: Live Well in a Rich Culture

 - international schools (if you’re certified to teach at home), which generally need teachers during the traditional 9-5 time frame

-* Editor's note: recruiters, such as Reach To Teach Recruiting, Teach Away, Footprints, and International TEFL in Taiwan (which also provides TEFL training), arrange the bulk of the jobs in the country.
+* Editor's note: recruiters, such as Reach To Teach Recruiting, Teach Away, and Footprints arrange the bulk of the jobs in the country.

 Although kindergartens and language schools operate year-round and hire teachers on a rolling basis, two times of the year are slightly better than the others for arriving: July or August, when many schools have a few weeks’ summer break, and January, when schools close for a week in observance of Chinese New Year.